Finding a career that you enjoy and are good at can help you succeed in the workforce.

 - wages and conditions may be better if employers need to attract people to the occupation.

-While this report can help you understand which skills and jobs are in shortage and where there may be opportunities, it’s important not to pursue an occupation just because it is currently in shortage as the labour market can change quickly and the occupation may not be in shortage when you complete your studies.
+This report can help you understand which skills and jobs are in shortage and where there may be opportunities.
+However, it’s important not to pursue an occupation just because it is currently in shortage.
+The labour market can change quickly and the occupation may not be in shortage for long.
+It's more important to find something that you enjoy and that interests you.